exp0nge/bodega-cat/appa.md

 Apprehensive Appa
-She's often not too sure if the pets she will get will make her happy or sad.
+She is often not too sure if the pets she will get will make her happy or sad.
 40.74565657575157, -73.99955147434086